Comparing Machine Learning as a Service: Amazon, Microsoft Azure, Google Prediction API

 IBM Watson Analytics isn’t yet a full-fledged machine learning platform for the purpose of business prediction.
 Currently, Watson’s strength is visualizing data and describing how different values in it interact.
 It also has visual recognition service similar to what Google offers and a set of other cognitive services.
 The current problem with Watson is that the system performs narrow and relatively simple tasks that are easy to operate for non-professionals.
 When it comes to custom machine learning or prediction duties , it’s too early in its development to consider IBM Watson.

 Tensor Flow.
 This is another Google product, which is a library of different machine learning tools rather than ML-as-a-service.
 It doesn’t have visual interface and the learning curve for Tensor Flow would be quite steep.
 However, the library is also targeted at software engineers that plan transitioning to data science.
-On top of that, Google provides a cloud infrastructure for machine learning that is built to use Tensor Flow with it but it’s still in Beta.
+On top of that, Google provides a cloud infrastructure for machine learning that is built to use Tensor Flow.
 Basically, the combination of Tensor Flow and Google Cloud service suggests infrastructure-as-a-service and platform-as-a-service solutions without the software level.
 We’ve talked about the three-tier model of cloud in our digital transformation whitepaper.
 Have a look at it, if you aren’t familiar with the concept.
+You can also easily integrate Tensor Flow with cloud services from other providers.

 Finding the right storage for collecting data and further processing it with machine learning is no longer a great challenge, assuming that your data scientists have enough knowledge to operate popular storage solutions.